AfrozZaheer/AZCollectionViewController/README.md

 ## Features

 * Automatic pagination handling
-* No more awkward empty TableView screen
+* No more awkward empty CollectionView screen
 * AZ CollectionVIew controller give you advantage to connect your (Loading, no result, error ) views via Interface builder
 * You can also add your custom xib as dummy views (loading, error, no result)